 - HubSpot (TW: @HubSpot) – HubSpot is a company that develops software products for inbound marketing and sales.

 - Inc. (TW: @Inc) – Inc. is a weekly magazine and website which publishes about small businesses and startups

 - Reuters Business (TW: @ReutersBiz) – The business division of Reuters where you can get the latest and top business news around the world.

 - Business Insider (TW: @businessinsider) – Financial and business news website.

 - TechCrunch (TW: @TechCrunch) – TechCrunch publishes tech news, analysis of emerging trends in tech, and profiling of new tech businesses and products.

-- Harvard Business Review (TW: @HarvardBiz) – Harvard Business Review is a management magazine published by Harvard Business Publishing, a wholly owned subsidiary of Harvard University.
+- Harvard Business Review (TW: @HarvardBiz) – Harvard Business Review is a management magazine published by Harvard Business Publishing, a wholly-owned subsidiary of Harvard University.

 If Twitter is your preferred social media platform to share your thoughts and get the latest news and insights on startups, then you need to follow the Twitter accounts featured in this article.

-Did we miss out any of your favorite entrepreneurs or business accounts on Twitter?
+Did we miss out on any of your favorite entrepreneurs or business accounts on Twitter?
 Let us know in the comments section.